wan-hazem/discord-bot/readme.md

 |Chat      |`!help` `!poll` `!twitch`         |
 |Random    |`!toss` `!roll` `!meme` `!poke`   |
 |Weather   |`!weather`                        |

-If you'd like to add my bot to your server, click [this link](https://discord.com/api/oauth2/authorize?client_id=713781013830041640&permissions=334622423&scope=bot).<br>If you have any issues or ideas, you can also join the bot's discord server [here](https://discord.gg/kGTku7H).

 # About the twitch command
 This command allows you to search for streams by specifying a category and words.<br>